 A non-teaching minor in special education is also available to students in majors other than special education.
 It has been designed to provide a strong background in knowledge and applications that will prepare students to work with pupils with special needs in inclusive settings.
 The minor will also allow students planning to do graduate work in special education to complete some of the coursework at an undergraduate level.
 Admission to the minor program is initiated in the office of the Department of Special Education.
 Application for the minor may be made concurrently with a student's application to major program or after acceptance into a major program in another field.

 Teacher candidates are required to pass specific tests in order to be licensed as a teacher in Minnesota.
 Registration information about these tests may be obtained from the Office of Clinical Experiences (EB-B120).
+The MTLE Center in the School of Education, room A-131, exists to assist students with study guides and registration procedures.

-- One additional test is required to earn a special education teaching license: Minnesota Teacher Licensure Exam: Special Education
+- One additional test is required to earn a special education teaching license: Minnesota Teacher Licensure Exam: Special Education.

 Admission to ED/SPED/CFS 200 Field Experience is initiated in the Office of Clinical Experiences, EB-B120.